From Then Till Now: East Village

 Northwestern Hotel, 321 E. Walnut

 Built in 1915-16, the Northwestern Hotel was specifically designed to lodge railroad employees and others of modest means, and the principal decoration is therefore limited to the lobby area.
 A restaurant, cigar stand, and drug store flanked this central space.
 On the second floor was a ballroom with its own skylight, as well as guest rooms.
 Guest rooms on the second and third floors were arranged around the skylit spaces and were generally small without private bathrooms.
 Some of the larger suites, generally those with a view of the Capitol, had their own baths.
 After some years of slow decline, a group of attorneys purchased the building in 1983 and converted it into office spaces.
-The building is now home to private businesses, as well as a branch of the United States Post Office.
+The building contains retail space along the first floor, including Domestica.

 Hohberger Building, 502-506 E. Locust

 This building, erected in 1898, is one of the few examples of the cast-iron column structure in the city of Des Moines.
 Cast iron is stronger and lighter than stone and brick, meaning there was less material needed for the job.
 It is less vulnerable to fire and offered a stylish ornamental appeal for the architectural purposes of the Victorian age.
 The building originally housed Dockstader & Co., a dry goods store, from 1899-1915.
 After standing empty for many years, the property was finally purchased and renovated in 1999.
-It is now home to Schaffer’s 504 on the first level, and private offices on the upper levels.
+It is now home to Wooly’s, an entertainment venue, on the first floor and commercial space on the remaining floors.

 Teachout Building, 500-502 E. Locust

 In 1911, Horace E. Teachout, an “east side visionary,” began plans for what would be the tallest commercial building on the east side.
 An East Des Moines booster, Teachout supported development that provided a first-rate commercial core near the river and at the foot of the State Capitol.
 However, the construction of MacVicar freeway became a physical barrier and allowed residents and efficient means to access other commercial destinations within the city and the western suburbs.
 The building was a candidate for renovation in the 1970s, and its owners demolished interior partitions and installed HVAC systems, but did not go through with remodeling.
 Although the ground floors of the building were occupied by a company known as Flightags, floors 3-6, loaded with debris, stood vacant for years, entirely unoccupied and unserviceable from 1974 until its renovation in the late 1990s.
-The Teachout building currently houses Fusion Furniture, the Metro Arts Alliance of Greater Des Moines, Winefest, other individual businesses and a private residence on the 6th floor.
+The Teachout building currently is home to Velvet Coat on the first floor, Up/Down Arcade in the basement and commercial tenants on the upper floors.

 McCoy Building, 501 E. Locust

 With both mobile and resident populations on the East Side, well-connected businessmen began to look at land along E. 5th Street for redevelopment.
 Conrad Dietz, a 67-year-old German farmer and one of the first settlers to Polk County in 1847, was an East Side landowner who owned nearly half a block of land along E. 5th and E. Locust.
 Though he acquired the land nearly 30 years earlier, Dietz had only sold one lot, in 1876 to the hardware firm of Entwistle & O’Dea.
 Dietz leased the rest of his land to various shopkeepers and craftsmen.
 In 1883, 5th street near its intersection with East Locust, sported a row of small wood-frame store buildings and retained the appearance of an early village Main Street.
-The building presently houses Projects Fine Furniture, absoluteart, and Capitol Village Lofts.
+The building presently houses Projects Contemporary Furniture, Jett and Monkey’s Dog Shoppe, Ephemera and gēnus landscape architects on the first floor.
+Capitol Village Lofts condominiums are located on the upper floors.

 Studio Building, 524 E. Grand